Latinos suffer high rates of illness, hospitalizations, and death brought by COVID-19.

 If you are going to get together with people outside your household, the best way to reduce risk is to establish a small “quarantine group” with family/friends from one or two other households and follow the safety tips above.
 Remember to avoid gatherings of more than 10 people.

-SHARE WITH FAMILY/FRIENDS IN ENGLISH: Mi familia means so much to me.
-The least I can do now is stay home or avoid hanging out with people who don’t respect our desire to wear face masks and maintain 6 feet distance. #JuntosStopCovid salud.to/juntosstopcovid
+SHARE IN ENGLISH: Mi familia means so much to me.
+The least I can do now is stay home or avoid hanging out with people who don’t respect our desire to wear face masks and distance. #JuntosStopCovid salud.to/juntosstopcovid

 You may get a call from a public health worker, familia, or friend that someone you recently came in contact with tested positive for COVID-19.
 They may have exposed you.

-Anyone who develops symptoms should get tested immediately and follow health care providers’ orders.
+Anyone who develops symptoms should get tested immediately and follow a provider’s orders.

-SHARE WITH FAMILY/FRIENDS IN ENGLISH: From the niños to the abuelos, anyone can be exposed to COVID-19.
+SHARE IN ENGLISH: From the niños to the abuelos, anyone can be exposed to COVID-19.
 Here is what to do if exposed! #JuntosStopCovid salud.to/juntosstopcovid

-SHARE WITH FAMILY/FRIENDS IN SPANISH: De niños a abuelos, todos pueden quedar expuestos al COVID-19.
+SHARE IN SPANISH: De niños a abuelos, todos pueden quedar expuestos al COVID-19.
 Esto es lo que hay que hacer si estuvo expuesto. #JuntosStopCovid salud.to/covidespanol

-Salud America!, a national Latino health equity organization based at the Institute for Health Promotion Research at UT Health San Antonio, created and launched the #JuntosStopCovid campaign in September 2020.
+Salud America!, a national Latino health equity organization based at the Institute for Health Promotion Research at UT Health San Antonio, created and launched the #JuntosStopCovid campaign in September 2020, with a new vaccine component in December 2020.

 The program creates culturally relevant and research-based stories, videos, and tools to inspire people to start and support healthy changes to improve health equity for Latinos and all people.